archiepv/Visual-Design/README.md

 # Visual-Design
 Vis Design
-Some old and new works inside the image folder and PDF.
-The PDF files are either my resume or a project proposals.
+Some old and new works.

+/images
+-includes some design for a non-profit organization -web page designs for gaming
+-designs for iOS apps

+/resume
+-PDF format design

+/FESC PROJECT PROPOSAL
+-PDF format design

 I will keep adding and updating it as well.